bennymac360/NN_Trial/README.md

 - Loss: Mean Squared Error; optimizer: Adam; activations: ReLU on hidden layers, linear on the output for regression.
 - The number of hidden Dense layers is determined by `dense_sizes` in `config.yaml` (or CLI); provide any length list to build that many layers.
 - For `cnn1d`, the feature vector is reshaped to `(sequence_length, 1)`, then a stack of Conv1D + optional MaxPool layers (from `cnn1d_filters`/`cnn1d_kernel_sizes`/`cnn1d_pool_size`) feeds into a Dense head for regression.
+- ReduceLROnPlateau is enabled by default; tune or disable it via config.
 - Deterministic seeds are set for reproducibility; disable GPU nondeterminism separately if needed.